 Presence or absence of an XML declaration does not affect interoperability.
 Certain implementations might always precede their XML serialization with the XML declaration.

-R1010 A RECEIVER MUST NOT fault due to the presence of an XML Declaration in the SOAP envelope (as specified by Section 2.8 of XML 1.0,"Prolog and Document Type Declaration").
+R1010 A RECEIVER MUST NOT fault due to the presence of an XML Declaration in the SOAP envelope (as specified by Section 2.8 of [XML1.0],"Prolog and Document Type Declaration").
 CORE TESTABLE BP1015

 Character Encodings

-As a consequence of Section 4.3.3 of XML 1.0, "Character Encoding in Entities ", which requires XML processors to support both the UTF-8 and UTF-16 character encodings, this Profile mandates that RECEIVERs support both UTF-8 and UTF-16 character encodings.
+As a consequence of Section 4.3.3 of [XML1.0], "Character Encoding in Entities ", which requires XML processors to support both the UTF-8 and UTF-16 character encodings, this Profile mandates that RECEIVERs support both UTF-8 and UTF-16 character encodings.

 As a consequence of this, in conjunction with SOAP 1.1's requirement to use the "text/xml" media type (which has a default character encoding of "us-ascii") on envelopes, the "charset" parameter must always be present on the envelope's content-type.
-A further consequence of this is that the encoding pseudo-attribute of XML declaration within the message is always ignored, in accordance with the requirements of both XML 1.0 and , "XML Media Types".
+A further consequence of this is that the encoding pseudo-attribute of XML declaration within the message is always ignored, in accordance with the requirements of both [XML1.0] and [RFC3023], "XML Media Types".

 The "charset" parameter of Content-Type HTTP header field must be used to determine the correct character encoding of the message, in absence of a "charset" parameter, the default value for charset (which is "us-ascii") must be used.